Sarah Richardson’s Best Budget-Friendly Decorating Fixes

 “If you’re looking for high-quality lighting at bargain prices, be on the lookout for vintage alabaster lamp bases at flea markets and consignment shops.
 I’m often amazed that I can buy carved solid stone for what a basic new lamp might cost, so I always snap them up.”

 Don’t miss CityLine decorating expert Brian Gluckstein’s top 10 design tips.

 At Home: Sarah Style

 For more quick decorating fixes, family recipes and designer insights on how to fall in love with your home all over again, check out At Home: Sarah Style by Sarah Richardson (Simon & Schuster, 2015).

-Considering a kitchen reno?
-Don’t swing a sledgehammer until you’ve read Bryan Baumler’s kitchen reno rules!
+Considering a kitchen renovation?
+Don’t swing a sledgehammer until you’ve read Bryan Baumler’s best kitchen reno tips.